Title: Finding your Prince Charming.

 "I don't spent time with you out of guilt, Bella.
 I like spending time with you." he snapped, narrowing his eyes at me before an expression I couldn't quite read passed across his face.
 Sadness maybe?

-"I would never have forgiven myself if anything had have happened to you.
+"I would never have forgiven myself if anything had happened to you.
 If we'd found you just a day later..."
 His voice was so quiet that I had to strain to hear his words.

 "I don't want to talk about this any more.
 Can we talk about something else?" he asked, obviously frustrated.